 - Administration: Depending on the setting, a nurse, caregiver or actual patient may be responsible for this task.
 It’s imperative for the correct medication to be given to the appropriate patient, and at the right time.

 Different methods to help avoid medication errors in all areas listed above include:

 - Computerizing order entries to evade handwriting errors.

 - Incorporate barcode medication administration to help ensure correctness.

 - Direct clinical pharmacist to oversee all medication dispensing procedures.

 - Educate all patients on the medications they’ve been prescribed, and verify proper understanding of labels and instructions.

 Speak to a Medication Error Attorney For More Information

-Contact the attorneys at Oshman & Mirisola today by calling (800) 400-8182 to learn more about your legal rights or options in regards to medication errors and other forms of medical malpractice.
+Contact the attorneys at The Oshman Firm today by calling (800) 400-8182 to learn more about your legal rights or options in regards to medication errors and other forms of medical malpractice.
 Depending on your case, you may qualify for compensation to assist you with medical bills or lost wages.
 And while compensation cannot take the place of your pain and suffering, gaining financial recovery may help if you’ve suffered considerable injury.